 “You need to grab your balls and show us what you’re really made of”

-This is a quote, a genuine quote from SAS: Who Dares Wins chief military instructor Ant Middleton.
-It was easily missed during the last episode of Series Three, in fact, it was completely swept under the carpet with disregard for the connotations it carries by having to be a man to succeed in SAS: Who Dares Wins.
+This is a quote, from SAS: Who Dares Wins chief military instructor Ant Middleton.
+It was easily missed during last year’s series 3.
+In fact, it was completely swept under the carpet with disregard for the connotations it carried to having to be a man to succeed in the SAS.

-There is nothing to imply that Ant is sexist, and that is not the suggestion I am trying to infect you with.
 The rugged, bearded, bulky, brute of a man is a previous special forces hero.
 He served in the military from 1997 and is one of few who have achieved a ‘holy trinity’ title after serving in the Royal Marines, Parachute Squadron Royal and Special Boat Service.
-By nature, Ant Middleton demands respect.
-And by the same nature, he is excessively masculine.

 While women can apply to be in the military group SAS, it is historically renown as a male dominant force.
-A greater volume of men apply and a higher number of men make the gruelling final selection process, around one in 12 according to the UK Gov website.
-Ant passed.
-Of course.
-I mean look at him, he’s a god.
+A greater volume of men apply and a higher number of men make the gruelling final selection process – around one in 12 according to the UK Gov website.

-However, the band wagon Ant is now pulling is very different to the alpha pack of wolves he used to run with.
-He is not pulling a group of hardened military veterans across the Afghan dessert, shadowing under the raining terror of gunfire.
+However, the bandwagon Ant is now pulling is very different.
+He is not dragging a group of hardened military veterans across the Afghan desert, shadowing under the raining terror of gunfire.
 He is leading a group of regular Joes in a TV show full of cameramen, lighting equipment and tea breaks.

-At the start of every SAS: Who Dares Wins episode and you would’ve noticed the same voiceover matching varying montages of slow-mo action shots.
-It says “in this unique version of SAS selection” and adds that “each task is based on the real process.”
+At the start of every SAS: Who Dares Wins episode, the same voiceover says “in this unique version of SAS selection” and adds that “each task is based on the real process”.